JPMorgan shares dive after $2bn trading loss

 A source close to the bank told the BBC: "We're not talking about a rogue trader here.
 His was one trade in a big portfolio of trades.
 It was a global hedging strategy known by the bank but executed poorly.
-It failed."'Too big to fail'
+It failed."

 Peter Thal Larsen, assistant editor at Reuters Breaking Views, told the BBC: "Because JP Morgan is seen as one of the best run banks, it is a blow to all banks.
 If we can't trust JP Morgan to get this right, then we can't trust anyone else either."

 "There will be a renewed drive for politicians and for regulators to say, 'Let's make sure we restructure this industry, so that when banks get into trouble and lose a lot of money, we can be sure that we can wind them down and taxpayers don't have to bail them out,'" he said.